Facebook

 Your Guide to Sleep Apnea in Windsor, CT

-Sleep apnea is a sleep disorder caused when airflow is blocked while the patient sleeps.
-During an episode, the patient stops breathing for several seconds at a time until their brain sends the signal to restart breathing by subconsciously waking the patient.
+Sleep apnea is a medical condition that restricts the amount of oxygen breathed throughout the night.
+During an episode, the patient stops breathing for several seconds at a time until their brain sends a signal to restart breathing by subconsciously waking the patient.
+Sleep apnea can lead to other health issues if left untreated.

 Types of Sleep Apnea